Alibaba reports loss of $2.9 billion in third quarter

-The logo of Chinese technology firm Alibaba is seen at its office in Beijing.
-Photograph:( AFP )
+The logo of Chinese technology firm Alibaba is seen at its office in Beijing

 Alibaba's performance is widely seen as a gauge of Chinese consumer sentiment, given its market dominance